Airwork Services: Airline-type operations

-1957 was also the year Airwork acquired control of Transair, a fellow independent airline.
-A year later the process of merging the Airwork-controlled airlines with Hunting-Clan to form British United Airways (BUA) started.
-In 1959, Airwork took over Air Charter, Freddie Laker's first airline venture.
+In 1958 Morton Air Services became a subsidiary.
+In that same year the process of merging the Airwork-controlled airlines with Hunting-Clan to form British United Airways (BUA) started.
+In early 1959, Airwork took over Air Charter, Freddie Laker's first airline venture.
+In that same month it took control of Olley Air Service.
 In February of that year, Airwork transferred the operation of its Safari flights to its subsidiary Transair, together with two Viscount aircraft.
 This resulted in the service's London terminal moving from Blackbushe to Gatwick.
-On 19 May 1960, Airwork changed its name to British United Airways.
-(The origins of the new name went back to United Airways, one of the three predecessors of the pre-World War II British Airways.
-The [re-]use of the United Airways name together with the prefix British had been agreed with shareholder Whitehall Securities, the controlling shareholder of both United Airways and Spartan Airways before these airlines' merger with Hillman's Airways to form the pre-war British Airways.)
-By the time Airwork merged with Hunting-Clan to form BUA in July 1960, the former's air transport subsidiaries already included Airwork Helicopters, Air Charter, Bristow Helicopters, Channel Air Bridge, Transair and Morton Air Services.
+On 19 May 1960, Airwork merged its operations into British United Airways but legal integration was postponed to 1 July.
+The origins of British United Airways name went back to United Airways, one of the three predecessors of the pre-World War II British Airways.
+The [re-]use of the United Airways name together with the prefix British had been agreed with shareholder Whitehall Securities, the controlling shareholder of both United Airways and Spartan Airways before these airlines' merger with Hillman's Airways to form the pre-war British Airways.
+By the time Airwork merged with Hunting-Clan to form BUA, the former's air transport subsidiaries already included Airwork Helicopters, Air Charter, Bristow Helicopters, Channel Air Bridge, Transair and Morton Air Services.
 By that time, Airwork had also negotiated a long-term charter contract with the Gold Coast Chamber of Mines.
 This entailed regular Hermes services between the UK and West Africa.

 In addition to Airwork's airline operations, the company serviced numerous airliners in the civil maintenance hangar at Hurn Airport.
 These included Sudan Airways Doves and Dakotas, Skymasters, and Vikings of various operators.

 Fleet

-Post-war fleet details
+1946-1960 fleet details

-The Airwork airline operated the following aircraft types:
+Airwork operated the following aircraft types: